Last Updated on

 WRAPPING UP THE BEST SWADDLE BLANKETS FOR NEWBORNS

-There are probably 100’s (maybe exaggerating?) of options when it comes to swaddle blankets – but there are probably only a handful that work well for your family.
+There are probably 100’s (maybe exaggerating?) of options when it comes to swaddle blankets – but there is probably only a handful that’ll work well for your family.

 Once you can establish what is important to you in a swaddle, you will have a much easier time narrowing it down to the final RIGHT decision.

 Personally, I think everyone should have an Ollie.
 It was my favorite baby product we had for our kids – and it SHOCKS me to read reviews from people who aren’t particularly..partial to it.